knarkowicz/GPURealTimeBC6H/README.md

 License
 ===
-This source code is public domain.
-You can do anything you want with it.
-It would be cool if you add attribution or just let me know that you used it for some project, but it's not required.
+This work is dual-licensed under either public domain or MIT.